Import and export regulations for the agriculture, horticulture and fisheries industries and how to apply for relevant licences and permissions.

 Third country hops imported into the EU require an Attestation of Equivalence at import.
 This certificate is issued by the appropriate agency in the country of origin and must be presented with other entry documents to HMRC for customs clearance.
 Imports of CAP goods from outside the EU may require a CAP import licence, or be covered by a tariff rate quota, depending on their origin.
 Tariff rate quotas allow your goods to qualify for preferential duty rates.
 Imports outside the quota are charged higher rates of duty.
-Find information on external trade schemes on the Rural Payments Agency (RPA) website.
+Find information on external trade schemes.

 Goods imported to the UK must comply with domestic business standards, including those relating to:

 - animal and plant health protection

 - use of fertilisers